 Long Trail: Day 15 (Zero Day in Waterbury)

 When I woke up after a very restful night of sleep, I listened to the sound of rain against the roof.
-I smiled knowing I made the correct decision to take a zero day.
+I smiled, knowing I had made the correct decision to take a zero-day.
 Spending my previous 3 days hiking in the rain was not fun.
 I left myself a few days in case this situation came up, so getting to Canada was not a concern, and while the nights had been cold, the forecast did not show any snow incoming.

-I spent most of the day resting, but once the rain died down I wandered around Waterbury a bit.
-I had a great lunch at the Prohibition Pig.
-It was a BBQ bar that was celebrating Oktoberfest, so I ordered a brat, some chips and a German beer.
+I spent most of the day resting, but once the rain died down, I wandered around Waterbury a bit and had a great lunch at the Prohibition Pig.
+It was a BBQ bar that was celebrating Oktoberfest, so I ordered a brat, some chips, and a German beer.

 After some more exploring, I scheduled the local taxi service to take me back to the trail for tomorrow morning.
-John, the innkeeper was willing to take me, but he would not be available until after breakfast at 10am, and I wanted to start earlier than that.
+John, the innkeeper, was willing to take me, but he would not be available until after breakfast at 1000, and I wanted to start earlier than that.

 That night, I went to bed early in preparation for the Mansfield Section of the LT.